Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Inverse-Probit Model

-The existing literature on drift-diffusion models discussed in the Introduction have traditionally allowed more flexibility in modeling the drifts.
-Previous research on joint models for response tones and associated response times in \cite{paulon2020bayes} also suggest that the boundaries remain stable around a value of $2$ and it is primarily the changes in the drift rate that explain longitudinal learning.
+The existing literature on drift-diffusion models discussed in the Introduction has traditionally put more emphasis on modeling the drifts (as their reference in the literature as `drift'-diffusion models suggests).
+Previous research on joint models for response tones and associated response times in \cite{paulon2021bayes} also suggest that the boundaries remain stable around a value of $2$ and it is primarily the changes in the drift rates that explain longitudinal learning.
 In view of this, we keep the boundaries fixed at the constant $b=2$ and treat the drifts to be the free parameters instead.
 In our simulations and real data applications, it is observed that the estimates of the drift parameters and the associated cluster configurations are not very sensitive to small-to-moderate deviations of $b$ around $2$.
 In our codes implementing our method, available as part of the supplementary materials, we allow the practitioner to choose a value of $b$ as they see fit for their specific application.
-A latent drift-diffusion process with these constraints, namely $\delta_{s} = 0$ and $b_{d,s} = b$, is shown in Figure \ref{fig: drift diffusion}, Panel (b).}
+The latent drift-diffusion process based with these constraints, namely $\delta_{s} = 0$ and $b_{d^{\prime},s} = b$ for all $d^{\prime}$, is shown in Figure \ref{fig: drift diffusion}, Panel (b).

-While fixing $\delta_{s}=0$ and $b_{d,s}$ to some known constant $b$ reduces the size of the parameter space to $d_{0}$, to ensure identifiability, we still need at least one more constraint on the drift parameters $\bmu_{1:d_{0},s}$.
-In categorical probability models the identifiabily problem of the location parameter is usually addressed by setting one category as a reference and modeling the probabilities of the others \citep{Albert1993Bayesian,borooah2002logit,agresti2018introduction}.
+While fixing $\delta_{s}=0$ and $b_{d^{\prime},s}$ to some known constant $b$ reduces the size of the parameter space to $d_{0}$, to ensure identifiability, we still need at least one more constraint on the drift parameters $\bmu_{1:d_{0},s}$.
+In categorical probability models, the identifiabily problem of the location parameter is usually addressed by setting one category as a reference and modeling the probabilities of the others \citep{Albert1993Bayesian,chib1998analysis,borooah2002logit,agresti2018introduction}.
 However, posterior predictions from Bayesian categorical probability models with asymmetric constraints may be sensitive to the choice of reference category \citep[see][]{burgette2012trace,johndrow2013diagonal}.
 Further, as also discussed in the Introduction, the goal of clustering the drift parameters $\bmu_{1:d_{0},s}$ across $s$ can not be accomplished by this apparently simple solution.